On The Oregon Coast, Turning Pollution Into Art With A Purpose

 "The idea is you can't ignore something that's really big," Haseltine Pozzi says.
 "It grabs your attention."

 Some are almost comical, if in a dark way.
-It's indeed hard to ignore the giant weedy sea dragon, its neck made of suction cups from old vacuum cleaners, its eyes are black plastic water bottle caps.
+It's indeed hard to ignore the giant weedy sea dragon, its neck made of suction cups from old vacuum cleaners, its eyes of black plastic water bottle caps.
 Nearby, there is a jellyfish sculpted from golf balls.
-There are sharks and birds with feathers made from fastened together flip flops and plastic lighters.
+There are sharks and birds with feathers made from flip-flops and plastic lighters fastened together.

-And you can't miss the life-size replica of a juvenile humpback whale's rib cage, made of, you guessed it by now, plastic household bleach bottles.
+And you can't miss the life-size replica of a juvenile humpback whale's rib cage made of, you guessed it by now, plastic household bleach bottles.
 You can walk under it or even bang on it like a drum if you're frustrated by this point.

-Haseltine Pozzi's goal in creating this project is to reach the general public, not just the converted art connoisseurs and the environmentalists.
+Haseltine Pozzi's goal in creating this project is to reach the general public, not just converted art connoisseurs and environmentalists.

-"I want to reach everybody, I want to reach kids," she says.
+"I want to reach everybody.
+I want to reach kids," she says.
 "I want to reach people who might throw something on the beach and not think about it, and I want them to start to think about it."

-In 2010, she founded the non-profit Washed Ashore to support all this work, including the popular gallery and extensive education and outreach nationwide.
+In 2010, she founded the nonprofit Washed Ashore to support all this work, including the popular gallery and extensive education and outreach nationwide.
 They've built 80 sculptures made out of 26 tons of garbage collected from the Oregon Coast.
 They've been displayed across the country — from the zoo in Tacoma, Wash., to the Smithsonian in Washington, D.C.
-There are classes for students young and old, beach clean ups and plenty of hands-on opportunities to help build these sculptures in the Bandon gallery.
+There are classes for students young and old, beach cleanups and plenty of hands-on opportunities to help build these sculptures in the Bandon gallery.

-One of the most popular there is a six-foot-wide sea star made from individual use plastic water bottles, most from the 2008 Olympics in China.
+One of the most popular there is a 6-foot-wide sea star made from plastic water bottles, most from the 2008 Olympics in China.

 "They're still coming in," Haseltine Pozzi says.
 "Still washing up on our beaches [with] the insignia on them."